cs399f24/MoraviYum_WebApp/README.md

 ![reviewpage](MoraviYum_review.png)

-# AWS EC2 Instance Installation Tutorial (without Docker)
+# AWS EC2 Instance Installation Tutorial

 ### 1. Create a new EC2 instance
 If you haven't already, create a new EC2 instance on [Amazon Web Services](https://aws.amazon.com/?nc2=h_lg).